United States Regiments & Batteries > Pennsylvania > 47th Pennsylvania Infantry Regiment

 February – June Duty at Fort Taylor, Key West, Fla. attached to District of Key West

-June 18-22 Moved to Hilton Head, S. C. and attached to District of Beaufort, S.C., Dept. South
+June 18-22 Moved to Hilton Head, S. C. and attached to District of Beaufort, S.C., Dept. of the South

 July 2 To Beaufort, S.C.